hackbg/fadroma/crates/fadroma-composability/README.md

 }
 ```

+</td></tr>

-## Level 2: Dispatch traits
+## Composability Level 2: Dispatch traits

 The `QueryDispatch<S, A, Q, C, R>`
 and `HandleDispatch<S, A, Q, C>` traits
 are the two **dispatch traits**.

-The traits of the API-aware structs from Level 1 implement
+The traits of the API-aware structs from Composability Level 1 implement
 1 associated function per variant, in order to construct
 the different variants with proper parameters and preparation.